Biomimetics: Self healing-materials

 In some biological systems, self-healing occurs via chemical releases at the site of fracture, which initiate a systemic response to transport repairing agents to the fracture site.
 This promotes autonomic healing.
 To demonstrate the use of micro-vascular networks for autonomic healing, researchers developed a microvascular coating–substrate architecture that mimics human skin.
 Bio-inspired self-healing structural color hydrogels that maintain the stability of an inverse opal structure and its resultant structural colors were developed.
 A self-repairing membrane inspired by rapid self-sealing processes in plants was developed for inflatable lightweight structures such as rubber boats or Tensairity constructions.
 The researchers applied a thin soft cellular polyurethane foam coating on the inside of a fabric substrate, which closes the crack if the membrane is punctured with a spike.
 Self-healing materials, polymers and composite materials capable of mending cracks have been produced based on biological materials.

 The self-healing properties may also be achieved by the breaking and reforming of hydrogen bonds upon cyclical stress of the material.

 Surfaces

-Surfaces that recreate properties of shark skin are intended to enable more efficient movement through water.
+Surfaces that recreate the properties of shark skin are intended to enable more efficient movement through water.
 Efforts have been made to produce fabric that emulates shark skin.

 Surface tension biomimetics are being researched for technologies such as hydrophobic or hydrophilic coatings and microactuators.